raspberrypilearning/hardware-guide/networking.md

 ## Connecting via WiFi

-If you have a Raspberry Pi 3, then there is built in WiFi.
+If you have a Raspberry Pi 3, then there is built-in WiFi.
 If you are using an earlier version of the Raspberry Pi, then you will need a USB WiFi dongle.

 ![](images/WiFi_Dongle.png)

 Some WiFi dongles, when used with the Raspberry Pi, are simple [plug 'n' play](https://en.wikipedia.org/wiki/Plug_and_play) devices.
 Others require specific drivers and may not be compatible with the Raspberry Pi.
-Make sure you read the device manufacturers documentation before making a purchase.
+Make sure you read the device manufacturer's documentation before making a purchase.

-You can buy the official Raspberry Pi WiFi Dongle [here](https://thepihut.com/collections/raspberry-pi-wifi/products/official-raspberry-pi-wifi-adapter) and [here](http://cpc.farnell.com/element14/wipi/dongle-wifi-usb-for-raspberry/dp/SC12761)
+You can buy the official Raspberry Pi WiFi dongle from [The Pi Hut](https://thepihut.com/collections/raspberry-pi-wifi/products/official-raspberry-pi-wifi-adapter) and [Farnell](http://cpc.farnell.com/element14/wipi/dongle-wifi-usb-for-raspberry/dp/SC12761)